microsoft/debug-adapter-protocol/specification.md

   title?: string;

   /**
-   * Working directory of the command.
+   * Working directory for the command.
+For non-empty, valid paths this
+   * typically results in execution of a change directory command.
    */
   cwd: string;